 The spring of 2018 heralds a momentous addition to IOE’s graduate curriculum, as a new English-taught PhD track in Educational Measurement & Testing has been launched at the IOE Doctoral Center for Education.
 The track is slated to welcome its first class in the fall of 2018.
+International students can apply for Russian government scholarships until March 31, 2018.
+General application round is from August 1 until September 14.

 Simulation games involve the recreation of various situations within the framework of a specially designed environment.
 There are many different types of games, but most come in the form of computer simulations used in the fields of medicine, flight training, business, and politics.
 Simulation games are unique in that they are used mostly in practice; that is, they are constructed and only then is one able to see whether these constructions work or not.
 To learn how to take a scientific approach towards this topic, Natalia Isaeva, Junior Research Fellow and Doctoral student at the Institute of Education went to the Netherlands to study at Maastricht University.